cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 :warning: Make sure to disable GW route propagation on the internet facing NIC of the FW, to avoid a routing loop.

-## 2. Hub & Spoke + dedicated AVS Transit VNET for AVS connectivity
+## 1.2.
+Hub VNET, AVS Transit VNET & NVAs

 With this design FW inspection can be adjusted.
 Ex: On-Prem <-> Spokes can go direct, Spokes <-> AVS is filtered.